dkaffes/3-column-preview-card-component/README.md

 Mobile-first design was implemented.

-The main concern was to avoid using unneccessary declarations and keep the `css` simple and clean.
+The main concern was to avoid using unnecessary declarations and keep the `css` simple and clean.

 A media query was used to add complexity and transform the Normal Flow of the mobile view to a Flexbox layout on the desktop view.